Claire Moynihan

 Email: cmoynihan@crpe-ej.org

-In her free time Claire enjoys spending time with her family and dogs, reading, running, travelling and camping.
+In her free time Claire enjoys spending time with her family and dogs, reading, running and traveling.

 Faheemah Salahud-Din Floyd